I’m an expressive writing coach.

 - Share this post with coaches, spiritual leaders, activists, or other leaders who are white and are mystified as to why their good intentions continue to be misinterpreted by people of colour.

-- Become a patron.
+- Get writing prompts weekly.
 If you want NEW expressive writing prompts each week to help you work through your internal oppression so you can courageously stand up against systemic oppression, join my exclusive community.
 You can choose the amount you want to invest and stick with me as long as you like.

 - Or, contribute a one-time financial offering through my PayPal account.
 Only if you desire and only if after sharing this post, you feel impressed to do more.
 Click here for the link.